xjlin0/attendees32/README.md

 * upload a photo to a user and keep note of the photo filename.

-* as a root, visit `cd /var/lib/docker/overlay2/` and search for the photo file name `find . -name "filename.jpg"` `chown systemd-resolve:systemd-journal *`??
+* as a root, visit `cd /var/lib/docker/overlay2/` and search for the photo file name `find . -name "filename.jpg"` .
+Note down the path/folder.
+* As a root, copy all members' photos from the other server to the above path/folder, then change owner of all photos to `chown systemd-resolve:systemd-journal *`
 </details>

 ## [How to start dev env on Linux](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html)